-Ever gazed up at a Rolls-Royce ceiling and wished you could bring that breathtaking, star-filled night sky into your own car?
-That luxurious feature, known as a starlight headliner, is more accessible than you might think.
-Whether you’re aiming for a touch of elegance, a unique customization, or simply a more serene driving experience, installing a starlight headliner can dramatically transform your vehicle’s interior.
+Ever gazed up at a Rolls-Royce ceiling and wished you could bring that breathtaking, star-filled night sky into your own cabin?
+That luxurious custom finish—known as a starlight headliner—is easily the most transformative visual upgrade you can give a vehicle interior.

 What is a Starlight Headliner and How Does it Work?

-- LED Light Engine: This is the heart of the system.
-It’s a small box that generates and houses the light source, typically powerful RGBW (Red, Green, Blue, White) LEDs.
-This engine is usually hidden in the trunk, under a seat, or behind the C-pillar trim.
+- The LED Light Engine: This is the heart of the system.
+It is a compact, fan-cooled aluminum enclosure housing high-output RGBW (Red, Green, Blue, White) LED emitters.
+We tuck this hardware cleanly into a ventilated cavity within the trunk paneling or behind the C-pillar trim.

 Decoding the Costs: Professional vs. DIY Installation